 Common rental agreement details

-Like most everything else, even the necessary paperwork required for coworking rentals differs from that of traditional offices.
+Like almost everything else, even the necessary paperwork required for coworking rentals differs from that of traditional offices.
 Old-fashioned commercial rental agreements are quite complex and usually long-term, including such details as: fees, security deposits, subletting, and modifications.
 A commercial contract usually runs for several years, and to terminate it, a tenant might have to pay a fee to the landlord.

 With coworking, which is usually understood as a distributed workspace, this agreement looks different.
 Instead of a rental agreement, you enter into a service contract with your clients.
 Coworkers pay not only for space, but also for the communal areas, access to networking, internet connection and special events.
 Rather than a leasing fee, a co-worker pays an occupancy fee.
 Each coworking space is different and are free to draw their own contract because such contracts are not regulated by law.